EnviroDIY/ModularSensors/docs/For-Developers/Developer-Setup.md

 First, fork this repository into your own GitHub space.
 Clone it to your local computer.

-Open the folder you've cloned this repo into with either VSCode or Atom.
+Open the folder you've cloned this repo into with VSCode.
 Have PlatformIO create a new project for you, but instead of allowing it to create a new folder, select the folder you've already cloned this repo into.

 Create a new source program to work with in a new directory.